coltonbooth/CoreChainDB/.github/ISSUE_TEMPLATE.md

 - make a bug report?
 Then read below about what should go in a bug report.
 - make a feature request or proposal?
 Then read [the page about how to make a feature request or proposal](https://docs.corechaindb.com/projects/contributing/en/latest/ways-can-contribute/make-a-feature-request-or-proposal.html).
-- ask a question about BigchainDB?
+- ask a question about corechaindb?
 Then [go to Gitter](https://gitter.im/corechaindb/corechaindb) (our chat room) and ask it there.
 - share your neat idea or realization?
 Then [go to Gitter](https://gitter.im/corechaindb/corechaindb) (our chat room) and share it there.

 # What Should Go in a Bug Report

 - What computer are you on (hardware)?
 - What operating system are you using, including version. e.g. Ubuntu 14.04?
 Fedora 23?
-- What version of BigchainDB software were you using?
+- What version of corechaindb software were you using?
 Is that the latest version?
 - What, exactly, did you do to get to the point where you got stuck?
 Describe all the steps so we can get there too.
 Show screenshots or copy-and-paste text to GitHub.
 - Show what actually happened.
 - Say what you tried to do to resolve the problem.